Dudeiebot/leetcode/medium/tome.md

   When we reach i == len(nums), we save the current subset.
   Start recursion with dfs(0), then return res.

+### Subsets2

+- finding all the subsets of an array without duplicates
+- we sort the array
+- creates a recursive dfs function that stores and check
+- Sorting (slices.Sort(nums)) ensures duplicate elements are adjacent.
+- Skipping duplicates (if i != start && nums[i] == nums[i-1]) prevents redundant subsets.
+- DFS + Backtracking efficiently explores all unique subsets.

 ### Permutation

 - It generates all possible permutations (different arrangements) of a list of numbers
 - Res: Stores the final list of permutations.
 Temp: Temporary array that holds the current permutation we’re building.
 Visit: A boolean array to keep track of which numbers are already used.
 - dfs is a function that runs recursively (calls itself) to build each permutation step by step.